astronomer/terraform-provider-astro/templates/guides/import-script.md

 ## Prerequisites
-- An [Astro](https://www.astronomer.io/product/) organization with a Workspace, Team, and API token
+- An [Astro](https://www.astronomer.io/product/) Organization with a Workspace, Team, and API token
 - An initialized Terraform working directory

 ## Step 1: Download the Import Script